rohitdhas/ChatRooms/README.md

-## Simple User Authentication using Node and Passport JS
+## It's a ChatRooms App, being built using MERN stack